 Send an email to email@example.com please remember to include your name, date of birth and then the medication you require.

 In person at the Surgery during our opening hours by completing an order slip and placing in the red boxes on both the 1st and 2nd floor reception desks.
-Please bring your own pen where possible to prevent any cross contamination. - please note this service is currently suspended due to COVID 19 restrictions
+We are unable to provide pens and would strongly recommend you complete all details before attending surgery to ensure your trip to the Health Centre is as short as possible.-PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS

 - If you are on the vulnerable register or receive medication in a blister pack then you can contact your chemist to place your medication order.